dancrumb/mpjsfbp/README.md

 ## For component developers

 Component headers:

 `'use strict';`

 In most cases you do not need to *require()* any JSFBP-related scripts or libraries as a component developer.
-Everything you need is injected into the component's function as its context `this` (the process object) and as a parameter (the runtime object).
+Everything you need is injected into the component's function as its context `this` (the componentProvider object) and as a parameter (the runtime object).

 Some utility functions are stored in `core/utils.js`.
 Import them if you really need them.
 You should generally refrain from accessing runtime-related code (e.g. Fibers) to ensure the greatest compatibility.

-Component services
+### Component services

-- In what follows, the `this` is only valid if the function is called from the component level; if called from a subroutine, pass in `this` as a parameter.
+In what follows, the `this` is only valid if the function is called from the component level; if called from a subroutine, pass in `this` as a parameter.

 - `var ip = this.createIP(contents);` - create an IP containing `contents`
 - `var ip = this.createIPBracket(this.IPTypes.OPEN|this.IPTypes.CLOSE[, contents])` - create an open or close bracket IP
-- **Be sure** to include IP: `var IP = require('IP')` to gain access to the IP constants.
 - `this.dropIP(ip);` - drop IP

 - `var inport = this.openInputPort('IN');` - create InputPort variable
-- `var array = this.openInputPortArray('IN');` - create input array port array
+- `var array = this.openInputPortArray('IN');` - create input array port array.
+This is a simple array of InputPorts
 - `var outport = this.openOutputPort('OUT');` - create OutputPort variable
-- `var array = this.openOutputPortArray('OUT');` - create output array port array
+- `var array = this.openOutputPortArray('OUT');` - create output array port array.
+This is a simple array of OutputPorts

 - `var ip = inport.receive();` - returns null if end of stream
 - `var ip = array[i].receive();` - receive to element of port array